Kong/docs.konghq.com/app/konnect/beta/getting-started/configure-service.md

 1. On the Services page, click **Add New Service**.
 2. Enter a **Service Name**.
 For this example, enter **example_service**.
 A Service Name can be any string containing letters, numbers, or characters; for example, service_name, Service Name, or ServiceName.
 3. Enter a **Version Name**.
 For this example, enter **v1**.
 A Version Name can be any string containing letters, numbers, or characters; for example, 1.0.0, v1, or version#1.
 A Service can have multiple versions.
-4. (Optional) Enter a description.
+4. (Optional) Enter a **Description**.
 5. Click **Create**.

-A new service is created and the page automatically redirects back to the example_service overview page.
+A new Service is created and the page automatically redirects back to the example_service Overview page.

 ### Implement a Service Version
-Creating a Service Implementation is the final step to exposing your service to clients.
+Create a Service Implementation to expose your service to clients.
 When you create an implementation, you also specify the Route to it.
 This Route, combined with the proxy URL for the Service, will point to the endpoint specified in the Service Implementation.

+1. On the example_service Overview, in the Version section click **v1**.
-1. On the example_service **v1** overview, click **New Implementation**.
+2. On the **v1** Overview, click **New Implementation**.
-2. In the Create Implementation dialog, create a new service implementation to associate with your Service Version.
+3. In the Create Implementation dialog, create a new Service Implementation to associate with your Service Version.
    a.
-Add using URL.
-Enter **http://mockbin.org**.
+Click **Add using URL**.
    b.
+In the URL field, enter **http://mockbin.org**.
+   c.
 Use the defaults for the 6 Advanced Fields.
-   c.
+   d.
 Click **Next**.
-3. Add a Route to your service implementation.
+4. Click **Add a Route** to add a route to your Service Implementation.
+For this example, enter the following:
    a.
-Enter a name for the Route, and at least one of the following fields: Host, Methods, or Paths.
-For this example, use the following:
+For Name, enter **mockbin**.
    b.
-For Name, enter **mockbin**.
+For Path(s), click **Add Path** and enter **/mock**.
    c.
-For Path(s), click **Add Path** and enter **/mock**.
+For the remaining fields, use the default values listed.
    d.
-For the remaining fields, use the defaults listed.
-   e.
 Click **Create**.
-The version overview displays.
+The Version Overview displays.

    If you want to view the configuration, edit or delete the implementation, or delete the version, click the Actions menu.

 ### Verify the Implementation
-1. From the top of the Service Version overview page, copy the Proxy URL.
+1. From the top of the Service Version Overview page, copy the Proxy URL.
 2. Paste the URL into your browser’s address bar and append the route path you just set.
 For example:

 http://konginc14dd01dp.dev.khcp.kongcloud.io/mock

 If successful, you should see the homepage for mockbin.org.
 On your Service Version Overview page, you’ll see a record for status code 200.
+This might take a few moments.

 ### Next Steps